 Nature of Service GST rate Supply of 'hotel accommodation' having value of supply of a unit of 12% accommodation above Rs.
 1,000 but less than or equal to Rs.
-7,500 per unit per 12/0 day or equivalent.
-Supply of 'restaurant service' other than at 'specified premises' 2.5% Provided that ITC Supply of goods, being food or any other article for human consumption or any charged on drink, by the Indian Railways or Indian Railways Catering and Tourism Corporation goods and Ltd. or their licensees, whether in trains or at platforms. services used in Supply of 'outdoor catering', at premises other than 'specified premises' provided supplying the by any person other than- (a) suppliers providing 'hotel accommodation' at 'specified premises', or service has not (a) suppliers providing 'hotel accommodation' at 'specified premises', or (b) suppliers located in 'specified premises'. been taken 4 Composite supply of 'outdoor catering' together with renting of premises (including hotel, convention center, club, pandal, shamiana or any other place, specially arranged for organising a function) at premises other than 'specified premises' provided by any person other than- (a) suppliers providing 'hotel accommodation' at 'specified premises', or (b) suppliers located in 'specified premises'.
-Accommodation, food and beverage services other than 1 to 5 above 9% This entry covers supply of 'restaurant service' at 'specified premises' This entry covers supply of 'hotel accommodation' having value of supply of a unit of accommodation above seven thousand five hundred rupees per unit per day or equivalent This entry covers supply of 'outdoor catering', provided by suppliers providing 'hotel accommodation' at 'specified premises', or suppliers located in 'specified premises' This entry covers composite supply of 'outdoor catering' together with renting of premises (including hotel, convention center, club, pandal, shamiana or any other place, specially arranged for organising a function) provided by suppliers providing 'hotel accommodation' at 'specified premises', or suppliers located in 'specified premises' Other professional, technical and business services relating to exploration, mining 6% or drilling of petroleum crude or natural gas or both Services by way of job work in relation to diamonds falling under chapter 71 in the 1.5% First Schedule to the Customs Tariff Act, 1975 (51of 1975); Services by way of job work in relation to bus body building; 9% Other job work services which are not elsewhere specified 6%
+7,500 per unit per . = / 3 day or equivalent.
+Supply of 'restaurant service' other than at 'specified premises' 2.5% Supply of goods, being food or any other article for human consumption or any Provided that ITC drink, by the Indian Railways or Indian Railways Catering and Tourism Corporation charged on Ltd. or their licensees, whether in trains or at platforms. goods and Supply of 'outdoor catering', at premises other than 'specified premises' provided services used in by any person other than- supplying the service has not (a) suppliers providing 'hotel accommodation' at 'specified premises', or been taken (b) suppliers located in 'specified premises'. been taken Composite supply of 'outdoor catering' together with renting of premises (including hotel, convention center, club, pandal, shamiana or any other place, specially arranged for organising a function) at premises other than 'specified premises' provided by any person other than- (a) suppliers providing 'hotel accommodation' at 'specified premises', or (b) suppliers located in 'specified premises'.
+Accommodation, food and beverage services other than 1 to 5 above 9% This entry covers supply of 'restaurant service' at 'specified premises' ✓ This entry covers supply of 'hotel accommodation' having value of supply of a unit of accommodation above seven thousand five hundred rupees per unit per day or equivalent ✓ This entry covers supply of 'outdoor catering', provided by suppliers providing 'hotel accommodation' at 'specified premises', or suppliers located in 'specified premises' ✓ This entry covers composite supply of 'outdoor catering' together with renting of premises (including hotel, convention center, club, pandal, shamiana or any other place, specially arranged for organising a function) provided by suppliers providing 'hotel accommodation' at 'specified premises', or suppliers located in 'specified premises' Other professional, technical and business services relating to exploration, mining 6% or drilling of petroleum crude or natural gas or both 1 Services by way of job work in relation to diamonds falling under chapter 71 in the 1.5% First Schedule to the Customs Tariff Act, 1975 (51of 1975); 00/ Services by way of job work in relation to bus body building; 9% Other job work services which are not elsewhere specified 6%